AnnMarieW/dash-quickstart/tips-tricks-and-code-snippets/README.md

 - To track performance, you can find great information on how long callbacks are taking by using the [Dev tools](https://dash.plotly.com/devtools).
 The callback graph is fascinating!

+- When using custom colors in your app, such as to specify the color of a trace in a figure,  background color or text color, put all the colors in a dictionary in the global namespace.
+Then assign the colors using the dictionary key.
+ When the colors are defined in  one place, it's easier to manage and change the color schemes.
+This becomes even more important as the size of you app grows.
+See example here(link)

 # How To: